 - Routine blood pressure monitoring is very important if a dog has an underlying medical diagnosis which predisposes him or her to elevated blood pressure.
 Two good examples of this are renal (kidney) disease and Cushing’s syndrome in dogs.

 - Routine blood pressure monitoring is also critically important for senior dogs.
 As a proactive dog parent, you know that early detection of health issues increases the opportunity for a successful outcome.
-In fact, the 2018 ACVIM consensus statement states,
+In fact, the 2018 ACVIM consensus statement states:

-…It is reasonable to institute annual screening of cats and dogs equal to or over nine years of age.”
+“…It is reasonable to institute annual screening of cats and dogs equal to or over nine years of age.”

 What are the complications from hypertension in dogs?

-- Eyes: High pressure in ocular vessels can lead to bleeding in the back of the eye or retinal detachment causing sudden blindness.
+- Eyes: High pressure in ocular vessels can lead to bleeding in the back of the eye or retinal detachment, causing sudden blindness.

 - Kidneys: Hypertension can accelerate the stages of kidney disease in dogs, causing protein loss in the urine and toxin build-up in your dog’s blood.
-This leads to more lethargy, vomiting, and loss of appetite.
+This leads to lethargy, vomiting, and loss of appetite.

 Cognitive dysfunction, vision problems, kidney disease, and heart failure already affect many senior dogs.
 Hypertension can worsen these conditions.

-Many medications are available to manage high blood pressure.
-Finding the right treatment for your dog may take some trial and error.
-Your veterinarian will likely prescribe medication for your dog and recheck his blood pressure to see if it is working.
-Dosage adjustments and medication changes may be necessary for your vet to find the right treatment for your dog.
+Many medications can help manage high blood pressure.
+Finding the best way to treat high blood pressure in your dog may take some trial and error.
+Your veterinarian will likely prescribe medication for your dog and recheck his blood pressure to see how well it is working.

 Can a dog parent check a dog’s blood pressure at home?